avishkakavindu/avishkakavindu/README.md

 - 😄 Pronouns: He/Him
 - 📝 I sometimes write articles on [ReadHub.lk](https://readhub.lk/)

-- ⚡ Fun fact: *"If it works test it, if it doesn't work take break(small one😉)"*
+- ⚡ Fun fact: *"If it works test it, if it doesn't work take a break(small one😉)"*

 ### Connect with me: